samlin001/asd-codelabs/codelab4/README.md

 # Build and Debug Android CTS

 In this code lab, you will learn how to build & debug CTS.
-But, why do you care?
+But, why do we care?

 tl;dr Android Open-Source Project (AOSP) empowers anyone to build their flavors of Android devices without asking for permission.
+However, this can be problematic.
-However, this creates problems as anyone may make mistakes in their device implementations.
-Those may break 3rd Android party apps, and only be discovered much lather by users running apps.
+Device developers might make mistakes in the device implementations.
+Consequently, 3rd Android party apps problem may only be discovered lather when users using them.
 Therefore, Android Compatibility Test Suite, [CTS](https://source.android.com/compatibility/overview) is used to help device developers to validate if a device can run Android apps properly.